-Java Maven: A Maven project must be defined with a pom.xml file, and have the Apache Maven Dependency plugin.
+Language Requirements Notes Java Maven A Maven project must be defined with a pom.xml file, and have the Apache Maven Dependency plugin.
 To test if the CLI works with your project, build a dependency tree by running mvn dependency:tree.
-Gradle (v4.8 or above): To test if the CLI works with your project, build a dependency tree by running the Gradle dependencies task by running gradle dependencies or ./gradlew dependencies if using the Gradle Wrapper. .NET Framework You must have MSBuild 15.0 or greater and have a packages.lock.json file. and .NET Core If the packages.lock.json file is not present, it can be generated by setting RestorePackagesWithLockFile to true within each csproj and running .NET build.
+Gradle (v4.8 or above) To test if the CLI works with your project, build a dependency tree by running the Gradle dependencies task by running gradle dependencies or ./gradlew dependencies if using the Gradle Wrapper.

+Language Requirements Notes

+.NET Framework and .NET Core MSBuild 15.0 or greater and a packages.lock.json file If the packages.lock.json file is not present, it can be generated by setting RestorePackagesWithLockFile to true within each csproj and running .NET build.

-Node.js You must have either a package-lock.json or a yarn.lock file present.
-(Vulnerability reporting is supported for front-end technologies like React or Angular) Python You must have the pipfile and pipfile.lock files present Ruby You must have gemfile and gemfile.lock files present Go You must have go.mod file present
+Node.js You must have either a package- lock.json or a yarn.lock file present.
+Vulnerability reporting is supported for front-end technologies like React or Angular.

+Python The pipfile and pipfile.lock files

+Ruby The gemfile and gemfile.lock files

+Go The go.mod file